steadylearner/born/README.md

 2. `$cargo test fail` to run failing tests.
 You need to install [trybuild] first.

 If you want to see how the macros from this package expand, use `$cargo test macros`.
 You need to install [rustfmt](https://github.com/rust-lang/rustfmt) and [cargo-expand](https://github.com/dtolnay/cargo-expand) to use it before.

+When you use serde or others with it, cargo-expand command might show errors but that doesn't mean that the code from this package will fail.

 ```console
 $rustup component add rustfmt && cargo install cargo-expand